Concord Preparatory School

 A short placement assessment in Mathematics and English helps the academic team confirm the right course level for each new student.
 Placement can be adjusted after the first term if needed.

-The Concord curriculum is organized in three phases.
-Each phase has a distinct academic purpose: building foundations, developing advanced skills, and preparing for university-level performance.
+The high school curriculum is organized in clear phases.
+Each stage has a distinct academic purpose, helping students build advanced skills and prepare for university-level performance.

 Grades 9–10 · Lower High School